 Bread machine: a new type of kitchen appliance

 To be fair, bread machines aren’t new, but it’s a more recent development than using a traditional oven.
 Let’s first discuss what a bread machine is.
-As you probably know, baking bread in the oven mostly refers to setting up the oven temperature and allowing the bread to bake the recommended time.
+As you probably know, baking bread in the oven mostly refers to setting up the oven temperature and allowing the bread to bake at the recommended time.
 But when you use a bread machine, you have little to no actions to take.

 A bread machine is a device that uses natural ingredients for bread and transforms it into a perfect loaf of bread.
-It is a small device (depending of the machine, there are also large bread makers available on the market), so it can fit in almost any kitchen.
+It is a small device (depending on the machine, there are also large bread makers available on the market), so it can fit in almost any kitchen.
 Also, it comes with several baking features, making it suitable for both beginner and experienced chefs.